oliverbebber/aws-bootcamp-cruddur-2023/journal/week2.md

 - [ ] Add custom instrumentation to Honeycomb to add more attributes eg. UserId, Add a custom span
 - [x] Run custom queries in Honeycomb and save them later eg. Latency by UserID, Recent Traces

+### Additional HW Challenge
+- [x] Review all vulnerabilities using Snyk, update, test, and merge into main

 # What is Distributed Tracing?
 Distributed tracing is a technique used in software development to help identify and debug problems that occur in complex, distributed systems.
 In a distributed system, different components of an application can run on different servers, in different programming languages, and may communicate with each other using various communication protocols.
 It involves instrumenting an application to generate trace data, which provides a detailed view of how requests flow through the different components of a system.